≡ Menu

 Hemivertebra in Dogs… What is it?
 And how can it be avoided?

-Hemivertebra is one of those medical conditions which you’re not likely to really think about until you have a litter of puppies and notice that one of them just doesn’t look like the rest.
-From there, chances are you’re going to first try and “self-diagnose” the issue which will usually lead you to the offices of a professional.
+Hemivertebra is one of those medical conditions you’re not likely to think about until you have a litter of puppies and notice that one doesn’t look like the rest.
+From there, chances are you’re going first to try and “self-diagnose” the issue, which will usually lead you to the offices of a professional.

-It never hurts to learn a little bit about this condition yourself so that you can develop a better understanding of what this medical condition is so that you’ll have a better idea of what it might be like to own a dog that is suffering from it.
+That is precisely what you should do.
+Have a professional veterinarian examine your puppy if you think they may be experiencing some medical condition like hemivertebra.
+That said, however, it never hurts to learn a little bit about this condition yourself so that you can better understand what this medical condition is and have a better idea of what it might be like to own a dog suffering from it.

 So, without further ado, let’s dive right in!

-Hemivertebra in dogs is a congenital birth defect that is defined by a specific malformation of the vertebra located within the spine.
-Now in a normal/healthy spine, each individual vertebra will take on the shape of a three-legged stool, but in patients suffering from hemivertebra, that “stool” shape is replaced by something that looks more akin to a wedge or a triangle.
+Hemivertebra in dogs is a congenital disability defined by a specific malformation of the vertebra located within the spine.
+Now, in a normal/healthy spine, each vertebra will be a three-legged stool.
+However, in patients suffering from hemivertebra, that “stool” shape is replaced by something resembling a wedge or a triangle.

-Pretty bad and in many cases, it can be, but it is important to remember that a dog’s spinal cord is going to stretch from the back of his or head all the way to the end of his or her tail.
-So, depending on where the “hemivertebra” are present will pay a huge role in how damaging it is to your dog’s overall health and quality of life.
+It sounds pretty bad and, in many cases, can be, but it is essential to remember that a dog’s spinal cord will stretch from the back of its head to the end of its tail.
+So, depending on where the “hemivertebra” are present will play a massive role in how damaging it is to your dog’s overall health and quality of life.

 For example…

-If your dog’s hemivertebra deformities are located near the base of the skull or along his or her back, chances are, he or she will be severely handicapped or unable to experience an “normal” lifestyle.
+Suppose your dog’s hemivertebra deformities are located near the base of the skull or along its back; chances are.
+In that case, they will be severely handicapped or unable to experience a “normal” lifestyle.
+However, if your dog’s hemivertebra is near the tip of its tail, it may not experience any significant symptoms or even notice the deformity.

 Plus…